getsentry/snuba/docs/source/clickhouse/schema_design.rst

    need a single value from the dictionary, it may be that just returning this column in your results blows up the amount of data that has to be processed, aggregated and serialized in-memory.
 It also can exhaust the cache and in that manner slow down other unrelated queries.
-2. Queries that filter based on an array column have to load the entire column into memory in order to do filtering.
-This makes it more difficult and expensive for the query planner to build indexing on the presence of a key.
+2. Queries that filter based on an array column may have to load the entire column into memory in order to do filtering.
+Adding a new index on top of a top-level column is a more straightforward operation that guarantees more consistent performance outcomes vs. iterating over an array

+..
+   # (TODO: add some information to the above section about how we have
+   done indexes on arrays, and when that might be appropriate)